-....at the exit of the project, there is scope for significant step move upwards in NAV....
-So, the £16m York value currently in the books and a construction cost in excess of £30m, tie up capital in order to crystallise the value created by the planning gain Palace capital has achieved.
+So, the £16m York value currently in the books and a construction cost in excess of \pm 30m, tie up capital in order to crystallise the value created by the planning gain Palace capital has achieved.

-....and the potential to raise groupwide income upon the recycling of capital This affects current accounting ratios, as EPS would be higher if this capital were released sooner.
+This affects current accounting ratios, as EPS would be higher if this capital were released sooner.
 However, that would not maximise value to shareholders.